By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 18. Watch Rover Roll Over—And Other Fun Stuff.

 I’ve always found it much more enjoyable to watch my dogs play in the backyard than to sit in front of the TV.
-Dogs’ enthusiasm for life is aspirational, and their energy is contagious.
+Dogs’ enthusiasm for life is inspirational, and their energy is contagious.
 It’s even more fun when you also get involved in a game of fetch or tug-of-war.

 19. There Is a Reason Dogs Are Called Man’s Best Friend.